51Degrees/specifications/pipeline-specification/features/data-updates.md

 as well.
 For example, a simple static URL that just supplies a file.

-When sending a request to the *data update URL*, the `If-Modified-Since` header should be set to the publication date of the existing data file.
+When sending a request to the *data update URL*, the `If-Modified-Since` header SHOULD be set to the publication date of the existing data file.
 If the data file does not have a publication date then the file system last modified date/time can be used instead.
 This ensures that if a new data file has not been published yet, we won't waste bandwidth downloading it.